9.27. Trigger Functions

 however.
 The trigger takes a small but non-trivial time for each record,

-so if most of the records affected by updates do actually change,
+so if most of the records affected by an update are actually changed,

-use of this trigger will make updates run slower on average.
+use of this trigger will actually make the update run slower.

 suppress_redundant_updates_trigger function can be

 CREATE TRIGGER z_min_update BEFORE UPDATE ON tablename FOR EACH ROW EXECUTE PROCEDURE suppress_redundant_updates_trigger();

 In most cases, you would want to fire this trigger last for each row.
 Bearing in mind that triggers fire in name order, you would then choose a trigger name that comes after the name of any other trigger you might have on the table.